Termites – Frequently Asked Questions

 Yes.
 “Flying termites” are actually “Alates”.
 These are the reproductives of a termite nest, the young kings and queens.
 They are released during a “Colonising Flight” with the intent to create new nests.
 They are generally seen on a humid afternoon, swarming out from a tree or other high point.
 If a king and a queen get together in a suitable place for a nest, a new nest will be formed.

 Yes.
-Richards Pest Control technicians are fully licenced with Queensland Health, and QBSA, and insured by Rapid Solutions Pty Ltd. We also offer the skill and knowledge that comes with 3 generations of experience in the Pest management industry.
+Richards Pest Control technicians are fully licenced with Queensland Health, and QBCC, and insured by Rapid Solutions Pty Ltd. We also offer the skill and knowledge that comes with operating for 60+ years in the Pest management industry.

 General Pests – Frequently Asked Questions